Domee Shi

-Domee Shi (/ˈdoʊmi/; 石之予 (Shí Zhīyǔ); born 8 September 1989) is a Canadian animator, director and screenwriter.
-She directed the 2018 short film Bao and the 2022 feature film Turning Red, becoming the first woman to direct a short film and then the first woman with sole director's credit on a feature film for Pixar.
+Domee Shi (/ˈdoʊmi/; 石之予 (Shí Zhīyǔ); born 8 September 1989) is a Canadian animator, film director and screenwriter.
+She has directed the short film Bao (2018) and the feature films Turning Red (2022) and Elio (2025), becoming the first woman to direct a short film and then the first woman with sole director's credit on a feature film for Pixar.

-She began working for Pixar in 2011 as a storyboard artist, contributing to multiple films, including Inside Out (2015), Incredibles 2 (2018), and Toy Story 4 (2019).
+Shi began working for Pixar in 2011 as a storyboard artist, contributing to multiple films, including Inside Out (2015), The Good Dinosaur (2015), and Toy Story 4 (2019).
+She was also an additional story artist for Incredibles 2 (2018).

-For Bao, she won an Academy Award for Best Animated Short Film at the 91st Academy Awards, and also earned nominations for the 43rd Annie Awards, the International Online Cinema Awards, and the Tribeca Film Festival.
+For Bao, Shi won an Academy Award for Best Animated Short Film at the 91st Academy Awards, and also earned nominations for the 43rd Annie Awards, the International Online Cinema Awards, and the Tribeca Film Festival.
+She was also nominated for the Academy Award for Best Animated Feature for Turning Red.